-Target Population.
-The target population for this initiative is medium-to-high risk offenders.
-Targeted young fathers must be confined (held in secure confinement facilities, such as a juvenile detention center, juvenile correctional facility, staff-secure facility, jail, or prison of a local or state juvenile or adult correctional agency) and admitted to the program prior to their 25th birthday.
+Target population.
+The target population for this initiative is medium-to-high-risk youth.
+Targeted young fathers or mothers must be confined (held in secure confinement facilities, such as a juvenile detention center, juvenile correctional facility, staff-secure facility, jail, or prison of a local or state juvenile or adult correctional agency) and admitted to the program prior to their 25th birthday.
 However, award recipients may continue to implement a reentry plan for these individuals beyond their 25th birthday.
-OJJDP does not have a set timeline for terminating these services; they can continue as long as is deemed therapeutically necessary.
-For nonprofit organizations serving tribal members, individuals may be housed in a tribal, regional, county, or local detention or corrections center pursuant to state or tribal law.
+OJJDP does not have a set timeline for terminating these services; they can continue as long as is deemed therap eutically necessary on a case-by-case basis with approval from OJJDP.

-Jurisdictions may choose to target specifically young fathers who are:
+Applicants may choose to target specifically young fathers or mothers who are:

-- assessed as high risk.
+- Assessed as high risk.

-- returning to a specific community, neighborhood, or zip code.
+- Returning to a specific community, neighborhood, or zip code.

-- housed in the same facility.
+- Housed in the same facility.